MailToolbox/mail_plugger/docs/usage_of_more_api_delivery_systems_in_ruby_on_rails.md

 #=> {:response=>"Message sent via API"}
 ```

-Or we can use default, but override it in the method.
+Or we can use the default, but override it in the method.

 ```ruby
 class TestMailer < ApplicationMailer